 - Section 400, MD 222 to Delaware line

 The alternatives study is online and only addresses improvements to the existing interchanges (all in Harford County).
-It does not mention any plans in the Kingsville area except for the construction of some sound abatement walls, although there will certainly be a replacement of the Bradshaw and Raphel Rd bridges.
+It does not mention any plans in the Kingsville area except for the construction of some sound abatement walls, and "reconstruction" of the Bradshaw overpass in 2019-2010 and of the Raphel Rd overpass in 2020-2023.
 The state determines their length, but it will be up to the County to determine how wide these bridges need to be, that is, whether or not they need to be 4 lanes.
 If the state is paying for them, you can be sure that the County will recommend 4-lane.

 There is also an associated project to relocate the I-95 maintenance facility from MD 543, which will be displaced by the project.
 The Rutkowski farm was purchased for this purpose.
 The maintenance facility itself requires about 10 acres, so the remaining 57 acres would be the site of forest mitigation, that is, much of it would be replanted with trees.
 There may be a salt storage building on-site, and the vehicle cleaning operation will require waste water treatment and disposal.
 Of course, there is still a possibility that the MTA will swap this 67-acre property with the 27-acre Schmidt property, since it would be more convenient for the maintenance facility to be closer to I-95 (and less of an impact on Kingsville).